 Cellphone frequency waves move best when there are high vibrations for them to travel through.
 These cellular frequency bands tell us the range of radiofrequency—on which your phone relies—through bandwidth.

 Wi-Fi allows us to access the internet without a wired connection since the signal is broken down and broadcasted to the devices.
 Typically, Wi-Fi helps you get a stronger connection to the internet than cellular data and doesn’t have a limit.

 Also, it is location-based—the waves come from a device known as a Wi-Fi router.
 Sometimes these are private, especially in homes, but some public locations leave them open for anyone to connect.
 Once your device connects, it communicates with the router so you can pick up a signal and get on the internet.

 Like cellular and Wi-Fi waves, Bluetooth relies on frequency.
 However, Bluetooth differs from the other frequency waves because it doesn’t require a specific pathway like some compatible devices.
 For example, you use Bluetooth when you connect wireless earbuds to your phone.

 Since it uses radio waves to communicate between devices, it doesn’t need a clear line of sight to pair.
 Because of this, when you’re using wireless earbuds, you can leave your phone in one room and continue listening to music in another.

 By knowing the differences between cellular, Wi-Fi, and Bluetooth frequencies, you’ll know what’s to blame when your digital device fails.
 The line of communication each takes is different.
 If you start dropping calls, Wi-Fi and Bluetooth aren’t to blame; instead, it’s likely your cellular signal.
+And there are a number of causes for weak signal strength.
 Luckily, enhancing your cellular signal is as easy as buying a cellular booster.